MDAnalysis/mdanalysis/package/CODE_OF_CONDUCT.md

 week after conformation.
 Once we agree on a resolution, but before it is enacted, we will contact the original reporter and any other affected parties and explain the proposed resolution.
-We will ask if this resolution is acceptable and note feedback for the record.
-However we are not required to act on this feedback.
+We will ask if this resolution is acceptable and note feedback for the record, however we are not required to act on this feedback.